espnet/espnet/README.md

 #### Contact
 - If you have an extension to share, please create a pull request.
-- For feedback and suggestions you can create a GitHub 'Issue' in the project, or contact me by email: vesis84@gmail.com
+- For feedback and suggestions you can create a GitHub 'Issue' in the project.
+- For the positive reactions =) I am also reachable by email: vesis84@gmail.com